zackbrooks84/Experiment/README.md

 The included `conftest.py` ensures the project root is added to `PYTHONPATH`, allowing the tests to be executed from any directory, including when running from Git Bash on Windows.

+## Web playground

+A lightweight front-end is provided under `web/` for experimenting with the toolkit in a browser.
+Open `web/index.html` in any modern browser to interact with the utilities implemented in this repository.